I saw a Reel posted by a fat woman who asked, "Why is my being fat the only thing you can say about me? What about all my other qualities?"

-The times are certainly ripe for a return to putting health and fitness on a pedestal.
+The times are certainly ripe for a return to putting health and fitness back on a pedestal.
 Remember the President's Council on Physical Fitness established back in 1963 by President Kennedy?
-Supposedly it still exists, with a different name, but if you look at today's youth you've got to wonder who's in charge and what it could possibly mean.
+Supposedly it still exists, with a different name, but if you look at today's youth you've got to wonder who's in charge of it and what the heck they are doing.

 No comments: